 Ketone bodies are made from fat.
 Inside most cells fat can be made into energy in a process called fatty acid oxidation (FAO).
 When FAO is at maximum capacity in liver cells, if there's still more fat available, it's made into ketone bodies.
 Maxing out FAO depends largely on two things: the supply of fat and the supply of glucose.
 The first point is kind of obvious.
 The higher the supply of fat, the more likely there will be more than can be oxidised at once even when FAO is going as fast as it can.

 The second point is a little less obvious.
 When glucose is low, it's the liver's job to make that, too.
 It turns out that the process of making glucose — gluconeogenesis (GNG), can sometimes limit FAO because it uses up some of the same chemical resources.
 Specifically, a substance called oxaloacetate (OAA) is required for both FAO and GNG.
 Oxaloacetate is commonly derived from glucose, although it can also be made from other sources.
-So when there is a lot of glucose around, OAA levels tend to be higher, which speeds up FAO, leaving less fat for making ketones, whereas when glucose is low, OAA is low and FAO is less likely to leave leftovers.
+So when there is a lot of glucose around, OAA levels tend to be higher, which speeds up FAO, leaving less fat for making ketones, whereas when glucose is low, OAA is low and FAO is more likely to leave leftovers.
 Low glucose helps ketogenesis in another way, too.
 When glucose is lower, then insulin is normally lower, too.
 Lower insulin allows more flow of fat out of fat tissue, making more available to the liver.

 So the system works together harmoniously.
 In a normal, low glucose situation, insulin is low, allowing fat to flow freely through the blood to all the tissues that can use it efficiently for energy.
 This includes the liver.
 Meanwhile the liver can generate a slow, steady supply of glucose and ketone bodies for the few specialised tissues that don't use fat well.